 The Nutritional Prevention of Cancer Trial (NPCT) was a supplementation trial using 200 micrograms of a selenized yeast preparation or placebo for an average duration of 4.5 years.
 The study participants were 1312 men and women with an average age 63 years.read more

-Pre-clinical studies suggest that selenium supplementation in the right formulation and the right dosage may enhance the effects of chemotherapy for certain forms of cancer.
+Pre-clinical studies suggest that selenium supplementation in the right formulation and the right dosage may enhance cancer treatment for certain forms of cancer.
 Selenium may help to protect normal cells and tissues against the toxicities of chemotherapy drugs.
 Selenium may enable the administration of higher than normal doses of the chemotherapy drugs.

 Chemotherapy and radiation continue to be the major forms of treatment for many types of cancer.
 The considerable toxicity of these treatments to normal cells is a problem in cancer treatment and management.